eddiebrunson/Refactor-Udagram-APP/README.md

 # Refactor Udagram

-Project 3 required refactoring of the **Udagram Project** from [Udacity Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990) from a *monolitic* app to a *mircoservice architecture*
+Project 3 required refactoring of the **Udagram Project** from [Udacity Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990) from a *monolithic* app to a *mircoservice architecture*

 # Project Dependencies